bmoren/p5.vr/README.md

 ## Documentation

 #### createStereoCanvas(renderer)
-creates a stereo canvas which fills the screen.
+Creates a stereo canvas which fills the screen.
 You do not need to use the normal createCanvas() when using createStereoCanvas()

 ```javascript
 function setup(){